-respect individual’s preference regarding the use of their personal data for marketing communications and that their personal data may not be transferred or made available to third parties for their marketing purposes.
+respect individuals’ preferences regarding the use of their personal data for marketing communications and that their personal data may not be transferred or made available to third parties for their marketing purposes.

-implement the necessary technical and procedural safeguards to protect personal data from unauthorised access, modification, misuse, disclosure, or loss.
+implement reasonable technical and procedural safeguards to protect personal data from unauthorised access, modification, misuse, disclosure, or loss.

 ensure that all the information required, when collecting and processing personal data from children, is intelligible to the child and is provided by a parent or legal guardian.